Scarborough—Guildwood (provincial electoral district)

 Scarborough—Guildwood is a provincial electoral district in the Scarborough section of Toronto, Ontario, Canada, that has been represented in Legislative Assembly of Ontario since the 2007 provincial election.

 It was created in 2003 from parts of Scarborough East, Scarborough Southwest and Scarborough Centre.

+Boundaries

+On August 14, 2018, the province redrew municipal boundaries via the Better Local Government Act, 2018, S.O.
+2018, c.
+11 - Bill 5.
+This means that the 25 Provincial districts and the 25 municipal wards in Toronto currently share the same geographic borders.

+Defined in legislation as: "Consisting of that part of the City of Toronto described as follows: commencing at the intersection of Highway No. 401 with Morningside Avenue; thence southerly along said avenue and its production to the southerly limit of said city; thence southwesterly along said limit to the southerly production of Markham Road; thence northerly along said production and Markham Road to Eglinton Avenue East; thence westerly along said avenue to the southerly production of Bellamy Road North; thence generally northerly along said production and Bellamy Road North to Lawrence Avenue East; thence westerly along said avenue to McCowan Road; thence northerly along said road to Highway No. 401; thence easterly along said highway to the point of commencement."

 Geography

 The riding consists of the part of the City of Toronto bounded by a line drawn from Lake Ontario north along Markham Road, west along Eglinton Avenue, north along Bellamy Road South, west along Lawrence Avenue, north along McCowan Road, east along Highway 401, south along Morningside Avenue back to Lake Ontario.

 The riding contains most of its namesake neighbourhood of Guildwood (west of Morningside), as well as the neighbourhoods of Bendale (east of McCowan), Curran Hall, Golfdale Gardens, Morningside (Seven Oaks), Scarborough City Centre (east of McCowan), Scarborough Village (east of Markham Rd and north of Eglinton), South Cedarbrae (east of Bellamy), West Hill (west of Morningside as well) and Woburn, plus Centennial College.